Singular fibers in barking families of degenerations of elliptic curves: Monodromies around singular fibers

 Next we express the standard monodromy matrices of singular fibers as a product of $s_0$ and $s_2$ as follows (see \cite{U}):

-The number of $s_0$ and $s_2$ of each product above coincides with the Euler characteristic of the corresponding type.
-Note that the singular fiber of any degeneration of elliptic curves but of type $mI_0 \: (m \geq 2)$ splits into singular fibers of type $I_1$ (whose the Euler characteristic $e(I_1)$ is equal to 1) after repeating deformations, but not necessarily by once deformation.
-See \cite{Ka} \cite{M}.
+The number of $s_0, s_2$ contained in each product coincides with the Euler characteristic of the corresponding singular fiber.
+Note that $s_0$ is the standard monodromy matrix $A_{I_1}$ of the singular fiber $I_1$.
+It is known that for any degeneration of elliptic curves except with $m I_0 \, (m \geq 2)$, the singular fiber splits into singular fibers of type $I_1$ (whose Euler characteristic $e(I_1)$ is equal to 1) after successive deformations.
+See \cite{Ka}, \cite{M}.